madisonisfan/mealplanner-RN-2022/README.md

 # Meal Planner React Native app

 This app was built from scratch with React Native.
-I have always had a passion for healthy living and fitness.
-With improving my health, I found that meal planning was always the most challenging part.
-No meal planning apps fit what I was looking for, so I built one.

-The feature I am most excited about is the blog.
-Integrating a community into the app will encourage users to continue using the app and will help people motivate each other.
+For almost my entire life I've had a passion for health and fitness.
+Like most people, I found it difficult to find healthy foods that I enjoy and to stay consistent with healthy eating.
+My goal is to create a place for people to go where they can organize their weekly meal plans, and be motivated by the community integrated with the site.
+To help with finding food options for everyone, I created a feature that allows anyone to add a recipe to the site.
+With everyone adding recipes, there would be an extensive list of food.

 ## Features:
 - Recipes: Here, users can scroll through a list of recipes.
 They can filter by meal type and save recipes they enjoy